vguigues/Laspated_Replication/README.md

 ```

 **Note:** The DockerHub container is built without Gurobi support by default.
-To enable Gurobi support, you need to recompile the C++ code with Gurobi support.
-Check the installation guide at the [LASPATED library repository](https://github.com/vguigues/LASPATED) on how to recompile the code.
+To enable Gurobi support, you need to recompile the C++ code with Gurobi support inside the container environment.
+Check the [Replication README](Replication/README.md) on how to recompile the code with Gurobi support.